midhuncnair/ps_py/README.rst

 Installation and Basic Configuration
 ------------------------------------

-1. Install PSPY: Pub-Sub-Python by running ``pip install pspy``.
+1. Install PSPY: Pub-Sub-Python by running ``pip install ps_py``.
-2. There is no specific configuration needed to use pspy.
+2. There is no specific configuration needed to use ps_py.

 .. code:: python

     # **non-callable subject**
     # publisher code
-    from pspy.publisher import Publisher
+    from ps_py.publisher import Publisher
     publisher = Publisher()
     subject = publisher.add('example_subject', initial_value='example_value')
     subject.next('example_value_1')  # to publish new value.

     # subscriber code
-    from pspy.publisher import Publisher
+    from ps_py.publisher import Publisher
     publisher = Publisher()
     subject = publisher.get_subject('example_subject')
     # NOTE: The above will create a new subject **if and only if** the subject doesn't exist.